ucb-bar/chipyard/README.md

 point for elaboration.

     object Generator extends GeneratorApp {
-      val longName = names.topModuleProject + "." +
-                     names.topModuleClass + "." +
-                     names.configs
       generateFirrtl
     }

 Finally, we need to add a configuration class in src/main/scala/pwm/Configs.scala.
 This defines all the settings in the Parameters object.

-    package pwm

-    import cde.{Parameters, Config, CDEMatchError}

-    class WithPWMTL extends Config(
-      (pname, site, here) => pname match {
-        case BuildPWM => (port: ClientUncachedTileLinkIO, p: Parameters) => {
-          val pwm = Module(new PWMTL()(p))
-          pwm.io.tl <> port
-          pwm.io.pwmout
-        }
-      })
+We aren't adding any new parameters, so we can just extend the default configuration.

-    class PWMTLConfig extends Config(new WithPWMTL ++ new example.DefaultExampleConfig)
+    class PWMTLConfig extends Config(new example.DefaultExampleConfig)

-The only thing we need to add to the DefaultExampleConfig is the definition of the BuildPWM field.
-We just instantiate our PWMTL module, connect the TileLink port and pass out the `pwmout` signal.

 Now we can test that the PWM is working.
 The test program is in tests/pwm.c